BenH11235/XORcism/README.md

 Steps 2 and 4 are trivial, and do not involve any analysis; the cryptographic work is done in steps 1 and 3.

+#### 4.1.1 "The largest kappa value"?
+Don't you mean the one closest to the plaintext distribution?

+Yes, in theory.
+The thing is, searching for the highest kappa will always work, AND will sometimes work when doing the theoretical "right thing" would have failed.

+For sane input, partitioning with the correct key length will preserve the plaintext kappa, while partitioning with the wrong key length will, very probably, result in a lower value.
+This is why Kasiski's method works in the first place.
+So, we can expect a search for the highest kappa to work just as well as a search for the exact kappa, unless we're dealing with adverserial input (which we probably aren't, and this is out of scope, out damned spot, etc etc).

+Conversely, however, searching for the "correct kappa" will fail if we're convinced that the plaintext distribution has a higher kappa than it actually does.
+This can happen very easily, considering that we don't really know where the ciphertext even came from, and the "plaintext distribution" is, by necessity, an educated guess.

+For example, the "Shakespeare" distribution used for breaking the pitch example and the "full break test" example has a kappa value of about 0.08, but the actual plaintexts have a kappa value of about 0.06.
+If we had insisted on an exact match for the kappa value, the decryption would fail.
+We could use a different distribution with an adjusted kappa value of 0.06, but then the plaintext might, unbeknownst to us, actually have a kappa of 0.04, and we're back where we started.

+To sum it up, in this case there are strong theoretical reasons to do the theoretically incorrect thing, as it basically results in a free win.
+Somewhere a mathematician is crying.

 ## 4.2 Details of cryptanalysis

 ### 4.2.1 Recovering the key length